cyrus-and/gdb-dashboard/README.md

  * `lines` return a list of strings which will form the module content.
-When a module is temporarily unable to produce its content, it should return an empty list; its divider will then use the `off` style.
+When a module is temporarily unable to produce its content, it should return an empty list; its divider will then use the styles with the `off` qualifier.

 The name of a module is automatically obtained by the class name.